-4 3 2 1 N/A Strongly Agree Disagree Strongly Does not Apply Agree Disagree 1.
-Observation has been Skills I) conducted regularly (at le ast 25% of tx and 50% o of dx) 4 3 2 1 N/A (Knowledge and t is descriptive and object , , ls VI).
-4 3 2 1 N/A Skills IV, V) tion was provided if neede aor requestea.
-4 3 2 1 N/A (Knowledge and · ny and concern for others a ions and facilitating open • ors 4 3 2 1 N/A such as active · · · · rledge and Skills II, VIII, XI) edback was provided in a t • • • 4 3 2 1 N/A ply when paperwork was s II, IX) Conferences were held was necessary.
-(Knowledge) d regularly at the schedule ledge and Skills VI). d time, or sufficient not ice given 4 3 2 1 N/A if a time change expectations and respons bilities was outlined 4 3 2 1 N/A (Knowledge and 8.
-Additional assistance v was provided when neede d or requested 4 3 2 1 N/A (Knowledge and Skills IV, V) 9.
-I was offered addition al references as sources of finformation when 4 3 2 1 N/A needed or requested (Knowledg 4.2.2.4.01/0/1/2011/04/05 01/1 Skills III, VI) problem solving were enco ouragedand facilitated 4 3 2 1 N/A (Knowledge and • faculty maintained a suppo semester progressed (Kno • encouraged 4 3 2 1 N/A increased 12.
-I was encouraged to self-analyze my clinical wo , 4 3 2 1 N/A guidance in doing this (Knowledge e and Skills III, VII) faculty offered assistance in my learning requiren nents for clinical 4 3 2 1 N/A documentation, billing and the client p protection of privacy and c 102214/140041116114410114 (Knowledge and Skills • 14.
-My clinical educator/ (Knowledge and Skill faculty communicated in a s II, XI) manner that provided support and 4 3 2 1 N/A encouragement faculty discussed problem s or changes needed to improve my clinical skills.
+4 3 2 1 N/A Strongly Agree Disagree Strongly Does not Apply Agree Disagree Skills I) 2.
+Provided feedback f 3.
+Technique demonst Skills IV, V) 4.
+Demonstrated emp listening, asking que en conducted regularly (at that is descriptive and obje tration was provided if nee athy and concern for other estions and facilitating ope owledge and Skills II, VIII, > ctive (Knowledge and ded or requested. 's as evidenced by beh n and honest Skills VI).
+4 3 2 1 N/A (Knowledge and 4 3 2 1 N/A 4 3 2 1 N/A (Knowledge and 4 3 2 1 N/A such as active feedback was provided in a apply when paperwork wa 4 3 2 1 N/A ield regularly at the schedu owledge and Skills VI). led time, or sufficient notice given 4 3 2 1 N/A if a time change of expectations and respon nsibilities was outlined 1 4 3 2 1 N/A (Knowledge and / ce was provided when nee ded or requested 4 3 2 1 N/A (Knowledge and 9.
+I was offered additi onal references as sources edge and Skills IV, V). ofinformation when 4 3 2 1 N/A needed or 10.
+Critical thinking ar nd problem solving were er ncouraged and facilitat ted 4 3 2 1 N/A (Knowledge and pr/faculty maintained a sup 4 3 2 1 N/A increased 12.
+I was encouraged he semester progressed (K to self-analyze my clinical v 4 3 2 1 N/A guidance in 13.
+My clinical educate dge and Skills III, VII) or/faculty offered assistand It protection of privacy and ills IX, X) irements for clinical 4 3 2 1 N/A documentation, 14.
+My clinical educato (Knowledge and S or/faculty communicated in kills II XI) n a manner that provid ded support and 4 3 2 1 N/A encouragement pr/faculty discussed proble ms or changes needed d to improve my clinica al skills.
 4 3 2 1 N/A (Knowledge and 16.
-My clinical educator/ faculty modeled professio • iors that demonstra ated and facilitated 4 3 2 1 N/A learning in how to work effectively within n a team (Knowledge and Skills I, X, XI)
+My clinical educate or/faculty modeled profess thin a team (Knowledge an · haviors that demonsti rated and facilitated 4 3 2 1 N/A learning in how